trafiklab/resrobot-php-sdk/README.md

 # ResRobot PHP SDK

+ResRobot offers realtime data about Sweden's public transport.
+Show all departures and arrivals for a stop, or easily plan a route from A to B.
+More information can be found at [Trafiklab - ResRobot routeplanner](https://www.trafiklab.se/api/resrobot-reseplanerare) and [Trafiklab - ResRobot departures](https://www.trafiklab.se/api/resrobot-reseplanerare).

-A PHP SDK to easily use the ResRobot APIs.
+This repository contains a PHP SDK to easily use the ResRobot APIs.
+This way you don't need to worry about making requests, caching, or parsing responses.
+All responses are parsed and returned as PHP classes.

 **_Work in progress_**: _There is no 1.0.0 release available yet.
 If you want to get a sneak peak, you can get it by adding this repository manually to your projects composer file.